splunk/public-o11y-docs/private-preview/aopt/aopt-workload-details.rst

 * :guilabel:`Resource Footprint`: The percentage of CPU and memory that this workload's pods requested, averaged over the analysis period.
 The footprint may exceed 100% when the pods use more than their requested values.

 * :guilabel:`Resource Efficiency`: The ratio of resource usage to resource allocation.
 This is a percentage relative to allocated resources.
-The higher the percentage, the better. :ref:`See details on how this is calculated <aopt-glossary>`.
+The higher the percentage, the better. :ref:`See details on how this is calculated <aopt-glossary-efficiency>`.

 Instant Recommendations